AtharvanDogra/Rebuttals/Rebuttal ACL ARR Dec 24.md

 Along with this, the human evaluations of amendments show strong support for the generations being sensible and also showing certain patterns of strategies used.

+**Reviewer 875j** has referred an important and relevant previous work [1] which builds a classifier for lobbied bills.
+In our case, we required a classifier for benefactors of amendment suggestions.
+Due to immense situational understanding and reasoning capabilities of LLMs, we were able to build a zero-shot strong classifier using the proposed algorithm.

 > The novelty is limited, as iterative feedback loops for LLMs are already a well-studied approach.
 The authors merely apply it to a legislative “deception” case without deeply expanding the technique itself

 We’d like to reiterate that this work does not propose the iterative feedback loop as its novelty and we’ve mentioned that we use this simple and well known method as a tool to uncover the capabilities of LLMs for such subtle deception which has not been explored before.
 Beyond that, our analysis is focussed only on what supports and hinders these intelligent capabilities in LLMs.